-Sean King joined Park Strategies in February 2006.
-He is leading the firm’s push into Asia, dividing his time between New York and the firm's office in Taipei, Taiwan.
+Sean King joined Park Strategies, a business advisory firm managed by former U.S. Senator Alfonse D'Amato, in 2006.
+He is leading the firm’s push into Asia, dividing his time between the firm's offices in New York and Taipei.

 Mr. King makes regular public speaking appearances, and is a frequent guest on CNBC-Asia.
-His opinions and quotes, since joining Park Strategies, have appeared in the Alaska Dispatch, Asia Times Online, Christian Science Monitor, Korea Herald, JoongAng Daily, Korea Times, New York Times, Seoul Times, Singapore Straits Times, HanCinema.net, Notre Dame Business, Oh!
-Kpop, South China Morning Post, TIME.com, Taiwan Security Research, and Topics (the official magazine of the American Chamber of Commerce in Taiwan).
+He’s also repeatedly appeared on Bloomberg TV and Japan's NHK.
+His opinions and quotes, since joining Park Strategies, have appeared in, among others, the Christian Science Monitor, Asia Times Online, Korea Herald, Singapore Straits Times, New York Times, Notre Dame Business, South China Morning Post, USA Today, and the Weekly Standard.

 Mr. King has an MBA from the University of Notre Dame and an undergraduate degree from the American University in Washington, D.C.
 He is fluent in Swedish.
 As part of his MBA, Mr. King did a summer internship for Citibank in Taipei.